Academic Student Support Programs

 3. University Writing Center

 The University Writing Center is an academic support service that provides all students with free face-to-face or online writing consultations.
-With two locations - one on the first floor of the Mary and John Gray Library and the other on the first floor of Morris Hall - and staff who are both graduate and undergraduate students, the Writing Center assists students with their writing for any course by guiding students through the entire writing process.
+With two locations - one in room 113 in the Maes building and the other on the first floor of Morris Hall - and staff who are both graduate and undergraduate students, the Writing Center assists students with their writing for any course by guiding students through the entire writing process.
 The Writing Center provides personalized consulting in the following areas: understanding the assignment, brainstorming, organizing ideas, revising, editing, and interpreting the graded paper.
 Our writing conferences actively engage students in identifying and addressing their writing needs so that students improve their composition practices and skills and learn to apply them to various writing tasks and purposes.
 In the interest of academic integrity, consultants neither edit nor in any other way correct students' papers for them.
 Students may seek assistance with non-academic writing as well, such as graduate school applications and scholarship letters.
 Our consulting service is beneficial to students of all writing abilities, as any writer can benefit from the collaborative activity of a peer writing conference.
 To schedule an appointment, students can visit the Writing Center Facebook page at https://www.facebook.com/lamaruniversitywc or the main website at http://www.lamar.edu/writingcenter.
 The Writing Center seeks to encourage scholarly activity across campus and provides both independent and in-class workshops each semester in support of such activity.
 Both writing centers are equipped with MACs and PCs and assistive technology for student use.

 Contact information for students: (409) 880-8571, UWC@lamar.edu.